 With our accomplished faculty, close teacher-student relationships, consistently high rankings, and association with one of the world’s great medical schools, few Doctor of Physical Therapy programs can offer prospective students the unique opportunities available at Duke.

 Duke faculty are leaders in their fields, as both practicing clinicians and researchers specializing in physical therapy areas from sports medicine to global health.
-Faculty members are always available to their students, but also hold them to the highest standards.
+Faculty members are always available to their students, but they also hold them to the highest standards.
 In addition to core faculty, teaching assistants (TAs), lab assistants, and clinical educators have a significant impact on students.
 All TAs are licensed, practicing physical therapists.
 All lab assistants are trained, practicing physical therapists and occupational therapists—not students.
 The combination of faculty, clinical educators, TAs, and lab assistants makes the faculty to student ratio per class 1:2.

-With 82 new students each year, class sizes are large enough to ensure a diverse student body but small enough to foster strong professional and personal relationships.
+Class sizes are large enough to ensure a diverse student body but small enough to foster strong professional and personal relationships.
 Students are also actively involved in research and attend the Combined Sections Meeting and North Carolina Physical Therapy Association conferences.